Qurrathulaain/DATA_ANALYSIS_SQL/README.md

 ```
 ![Optimal skills](https://github.com/Qurrathulaain/DATA_ANALYSIS_SQL/blob/main/assets/Optimalskills.png)

-*Table.Optimal skills with their associated salaries for data analyst role.*
+*Table 2.Optimal skills with their associated salaries for data analyst role.*
 # What I learned
 ### In this project I have learned how to write complex query using joins and aggregations and CTEs and subquery this project had helped me to understand how real world data and learned how to work with huge data and analyze it to get meaningful insights.